 - Siemens donated diagnostic and monitoring equipment for COVID-19 patients to clinics in Germany.

-- The Siemens Foundation is providing $1.5 million to help community health centers across 12 US cities respond to the COVID-19 crisis.
+- The Siemens Foundation provided $1.5 million to help community health centers across 12 US cities respond to the COVID-19 crisis.

 - While a viral pandemic could potentially shut down an energy microgrid, at Blue Lake Rancheria, a California tribal facility, the Siemens microgrid controller makes educated predictions about the future and adjusts the charging accordingly – preventing the microgrid from tripping off.